PalamaraLab/FastSMC/README.md

 The ASMC algorithm and software were developed in
 - P. Palamara, J. Terhorst, Y. Song, A. Price.
 High-throughput inference of pairwise coalescence times identifies signals of selection and enriched disease heritability. *Nature Genetics*, 2018.

-The FastASMC algorithm and software were developed in
+The FastSMC algorithm and software were developed in
 - J. Nait Saada, G. Kalantzis, D. Shyr, F. Cooper, M. Robinson, A. Gusev, P. F. Palamara.
-Identity-by-descent detection across 487,409 British samples reveals fine-scale population structure, evolutionary history, and trait associations. *Nature Communications*, in press.
+Identity-by-descent detection across 487,409 British samples reveals fine-scale evolutionary history and trait associations. *Nature Communications*, in press.